 Tropical cyclones can disrupt life on this small island.
 Although the cyclones are short-lived, staying safe during such times is advisable.

 Niue is a very small country with very little public transport.
 You will have to rely on hiring a vehicle or booking tours through travel agencies.
-Several local tour agencies dupe international travellers.
+Several local tour agencies dupe international travelers.
 Cancelled rides and tours are possible due to unethical agencies.

 Niue Travel Medical Insurance for International Travelers – FAQs